eisenzopf/qsip_specification/qsip_v1.0.md

       { "user_id": "u-bob", "role": "attendee", "response_status": "needs_action" },
       { "user_id": "u-charlie", "role": "attendee", "response_status": "needs_action" }
     ],
-    "location": "QSIP Group: g-new-dev-team-alpha (auto-join link)" }
+    "location": "QSRP Group: g-new-dev-team-alpha (auto-join link)" }
 }
 ```

 ### 5.18.
 SCHEDULE

-**Purpose**: Schedules a QSIP message (typically a MESSAGE type) to be sent or processed at a future time.
+**Purpose**: Schedules a QSRP message (typically a MESSAGE type) to be sent or processed at a future time.
 This is more for server-side scheduling than the schedule_time hint in a MESSAGE.

 **`session_id`**: null or omitted.